 - The teacher should know and understand the chemistry vocabulary.

-- Gas: A type of matter that fills all the space of its container.
+- Gas: A type of matter that spreads out to fill all the space of its container.
 The atoms or molecules of a gas are not attracted to each other.
 They just hit each other and bounce off.

 - For approximately every four students in your classroom prepare the following: